Labellerr/Documentation/README.md

 - **Feature Requests**: Contact our product team
 - **Enterprise Solutions**: Reach out for custom implementations

-## 📄 License

-This documentation is licensed under [appropriate license].
-Please refer to the LICENSE file for more information.

----

 **Made with ❤️ by the Labellerr Team**

 *Empowering AI development through intelligent data annotation*